08Aristodemus24/project-alexander/client-side/src/components/gmail-api-setup.md

 GMAIL_CLIENT_ID=<from step 4>
 GMAIL_CLIENT_SECRET=<from step 4>
 GMAIL_REFRESH_TOKEN=<from step 5>
-GMAIL_SENDER=<the Gmail address you're sending from>
 GMAIL_RECEIVER=<the address you want the form submissions sent to>
 ```

 `.gitignore` should already exclude `.env` — never commit the real file.
 If you
-deploy to Vercel, set these same five as **environment variables in the Vercel
+deploy to Vercel, set these same four as **environment variables in the Vercel
 dashboard**, not in code — `.env` files aren't uploaded on most platforms.

+Note there's no `GMAIL_SENDER` var here — see step 8 below, where the "from" address
+is built from what the *visitor* typed into the form instead of a fixed env var.

+**Environment scoping on Vercel**: if you set these under "Production" only (as
+shown in the Vercel dashboard's environment picker), they will *not* be present on
+Preview deployments (pushes to non-production branches, PRs).
+If you push somewhere
+other than your production branch and the mail route fails there, this is why.

 You can delete the old `SERVICE_ID`, `TEMPLATE_ID`, `PUBLIC_KEY`, `PRIVATE_KEY` vars
 once the migration is done.